 4.6.1.
 The Local Government Act 2003, Section 15(1)(a) requires the Commissioner to approve an investment strategy.
-Supplementary guidance produced by the Department for Communities and Local Government (CLG) requires, as a minimum, that the following areas are addressed: -
+Supplementary guidance produced by the Department for Communities and Local Government (CLG) requires, as a minimum, that the following areas are addressed:

-General policy

-The guiding principle is that Authorities should invest prudently the temporary funds held on behalf of local communities.
+General policy -The guiding principle is that Authorities should invest prudently the temporary funds held on behalf of local communities.
 This has always been the cornerstone of our investment strategy.
 It is also consistent with the CIPFA guidance which has been re-iterated in the latest revision of the Treasury Management code, which sets out that the effective containment of risk should be a primary objective of the Treasury Management strategy and that achieving optimum performance is a proper but secondary objective.

+The updated investment guidance emphasises

+"Security, Liquidity,

-The updated investment guidance emphasises "Security, Liquidity, Yield in order of importance at all times".
+Yield in order of importance at all times".

 In the past the investment strategy has operated criteria based on credit ratings to determine the size and duration of investments it is willing to place with particular counterparties.
 The credit worthiness of counterparties is reviewed on an ongoing basis in conjunction with the Commissioner's treasury advisors (Arlingclose Ltd).

 The Commissioner holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-During 2014/15, the Commissioner's investment balance has ranged between £15m and £36m.
-The larger sum is due to the receipt in July 2014 of £15m pension top up grant from the Home Office which is drawn down steadily over the remainder of the year.
-Although balances in 2015/16 are forecast to be generally lower as capital funds are drawn down in respect of major schemes (e.g. South Estates work at Barrow and investment in Mobile and Digital technology), at the peak when the pensions grant is received in July, balances for investment could approach £40m.
+During 2017/18, the Commissioner's investment balance has ranged between £9.7m and £36.2m.
+The larger sum is due to the receipt in July 2017 of £22.4m pension top up grant from the Home Office which is drawn down steadily over the remainder of the year.
+Balances in 2018/19 are forecast to slowly reduce as expenditure on large capital schemes commences.
+It is anticipated that, at the peak, when the pensions grant is received in July, balances for investment could approach £40m again.